Type 74 tank

-It was followed by the heavier Type 90.
-Both the Type 74 and Type 90 are supplemented and will be eventually replaced by the new-generation Type 10 tank.
+It was followed by the heavier Type 90, and the Type 74 was withdrawn from service in 2024.

 History

 The JGSDF began studies on new tank designs with Mitsubishi in 1962, after the Type 61 had been shown to be outmatched by new Soviet tanks such as the T-62.
 Features from several designs were incorporated, including the controllable suspension of the US-German MBT-70 project, the hull of the Leopard 1, and a similar 105mm gun.
 The design included a rotating cupola for the commander, and a new autoloader for the main gun.
 Prior to the 1965 decision to design an entirely new tank, some technologies which would later be used in the STB-1 (first prototype) were already in development independently in Japan.
 The design was finalized in 1964 and various test rigs were built between 1964 and 1967.

+The Type 74 was finalized for service in 1974.